-In this paper, we address the problem of finding the pre-image of a feature vector in the kernel-induced feature space.
-Unlike the traditional method in (Mika et al., 1998) which relies on nonlinear optimization and is iterative in nature, our proposed method directly finds the location of the pre-image based on distance constraints.
-It is non-iterative, involves only linear algebra and does not suffer from numerical instabilities or the local minimum problem.
-Moreover, it can be applied equally well to both isotropic kernels and dot product kernels.
-Experimental results on denoising the USPS data set show significant improvements over
+In this paper, we address the problem of finding the preimage of a feature vector in the kernel-induced feature space.
+Unlike the traditional method in [1] which relies on nonlinear optimization and is iterative in nature, our proposed method directly finds the location of the pre-image based on distance constraints.
+It is noniterative, involves only linear algebra and does not suffer from numerical instabilities or the local minimum problem.
+Moreover, it can be applied equally well to both isotropic kernels and certain dot product kernels.
+Experimental results on denoising the USPS data set show significant improvements over [1].